 - Merging of the payment processing and money transfer industries

-Do online money transfer platforms follow these trends?
+Do online money transfer systems follow these trends?

 How is it that it’s free to send an email and it costs to send money?
 Why does it have to cost much at all, when we’re moving bits and bytes around?

-With the growing popularity of distributed ledgers, people can benefit from the broader functionality of online payment apps.
+With the growing popularity of distributed ledgers, people can benefit from the broader functionality of a mobile banking system and online payment apps.
 Some money transfer platforms use Bitcoin and blockchain technology to move significant sums across borders without giving cryptocurrency directly to their customers.
 Ripple, one of the largest blockchain companies, has partnered with over 100 financial institutions to provide its technology for cross-border payments.

 Cross-border payments flow